Facebook, Instagram down in UAE? Thousands of users report outage

 The dead mammals were found along the coasts of Sharjah, Dubai, Umm Al Quwain and Khor Fakkan

-After about an hour, Facebook is back up and running for some users in the UAE, along with Instagram which is working after two hours after people faced outages in most meta-owned applications Tuesday evening.
+After about an hour, Facebook is back up and running for most users in the UAE, along with Instagram which is working after two hours of people facing outages on most meta-owned applications Tuesday evening.

+Andy Stone, Communications head at Meta, informed users that the apps were back and running after the malfunction.

 Downdetector showed a spike in the number of users reporting issues with Facebook around 7pm UAE time.
 Instagram users started facing similar issues around the same time.